pericles-project/pet/README.md

 We are currently carrying out research on how to map the PET extracted information into high level ontologies.
 Two tools adressing this question will be released in Q4 2016:

 * [Digital Ecosystem Model] (https://github.com/pericles-project/DEM) An ontology to model digital ecosystems
-* [PET2LRM] (https://github.com/pericles-project/PET2LRM) A script to map PET information into the an ontology

 # Credits